-Ok, so, most gluten-free pie crusts or vegan pie crusts have an ingredient list that make you dizzy.
-In order to get the crust to resemble a regular wheat flour butter crust one has to work with several different gluten-free flours and/or all kinds of sticky stuff that isn’t egg nor butter.
+Ok, so, usually a gluten free pie crust has an ingredient list that makes you dizzy.
+In order to get the crust to resemble a regular wheat flour butter crust one has to work with several different gluten-free flours and/or all kinds of sticky stuff that isn’t egg or butter.

-In case you haven’t noticed, all my vegan and gluten-free recipes are always recipes that do not try to imitate anything other than what they are.
-Gluten-free and vegan recipes should be naturally gluten-free and vegan in my opinion.
+In case you haven’t noticed, all my gluten-free recipes are always recipes that do not try to imitate anything other than what they are.
+Gluten-free recipes should be naturally gluten-free in my opinion.
 Without trying to resemble anything other than what they are.
 That way they aren’t compared to anything else and just enjoyed without thinking something is missing.

 Was this too confusing?
-I mean, I don’t like all those vegan “chicken” nuggets or gluten-free “tastes like flour” sponge cakes that don’t taste like the real thing AT ALL and are almost always made of tofu (a highly processed soy product) or 10 million different flours to get a semi similar consistency to wheat flour.
+I mean, I don’t like all those gluten-free “tastes like flour” sponge cakes that don’t taste like the real thing AT ALL and are almost always made of 10 million different flours to get a semi similar consistency to wheat flour.

 Enough of the rants.
 Let’s get started!

-A Quinoa Crust that Serves as Gluten-free Pie Crust and Gluten-free Quiche Crust
+A Quinoa Crust that Serves as Gluten Free Pie Crust and Quiche Crust And Pizza Crust

-Yes, you can use this crust for savory quiches or sweet pies.
+Yes, you can use this crust for savory quiches or sweet pies and even pizza crust.
 It’s super versatile.
 Quinoa has somewhat of a nutty flavor and tastes amazing both salty and sweet.

 The first time I made it, I did have in mind that I wanted to make a vegan quiche.
 However, I didn’t want to experiment with brown rice flour, tapioca starch, egg replacer stuff, some sort of oil to replace butter and what not.
 I wanted something simple that tastes good and if possible boosts the quiche’s nutrition even further.
 The crust being gluten-free was simply a nice “side effect” :)